 With its prime location in the African Great Lakes region, Uganda has a variety of water bodies that are popular spots for tourism.
 White water rafting and kayaking are popular activities on the rapids near the source of the Nile at Jinja.

-Boating which is commonly done on Lake Victoria, Lake Mburo, Lake Bunyonyi, Kazinga Channel, and River Nile is a perfect way of exploring the buffaloes, hippos, crocodiles and a wide variety of bird species that inhabit the banks of these water bodies.
+Boating, commonly done on Lake Victoria, Lake Mburo, Lake Bunyonyi, Kazinga Channel, and River Nile is perfect for exploring wildlife.
+For example buffaloes, hippos, crocodiles and a wide variety of bird species that inhabit the banks of these water bodies.
 Sport fishing is another favorite tourist activity.
 Fish like the Nile perch, and tilapia can be caught in designated areas of Lake Mburo and the banks of the Nile.
 Canoeing can also be done at Lake Bunyonyi.

 Hiking And Mountain Climbing

 Uganda has many opportunities for mountain climbing, hiking and nature walks.
-The Rwenzori Mountains, which are found at the border with the DRC, include the snowcapped Margherita Peak (5109 m), the highest Mountain Range in Africa and also one of the highest peaks.
-Mgahinga Gorilla National Park also includes three peaks, Mount Gahinga, Mount Sabyinyo, and Mount Muhavura, the highest peak in the national park.
-Mount Elgon, located in Eastern Uganda, can be used for hiking and climbing, and also has one of the largest calderas in the world.
+For example the Rwenzori Mountains.
+It is located at the border with the DRC, it also has a snowcapped Margherita Peak (5109 m).
+It is the highest Mountain Range in Africa and also one of the highest peaks.
+Mgahinga Gorilla National Park includes three peaks, Mount Gahinga, Mount Sabyinyo, and also Mount Muhavura.
+This is the highest peak in the park.
+Mount Elgon, in Eastern Uganda has hiking and climbing.
+It as well has one of the largest calderas in the world.

 Religious Tourism